dwilliams414/mex-integration/README.md

 # mex-integration
-Framework for fast integration in MATALB, geared towards astrodynamics applications.
+Framework for fast integration in MATALB, geared towards astrodynamics applications and Windows users.
 The src/include folder provides header files that make integration with event finding using MEX easy.
 The example .cpp file in src can be used as a framework for building your own mex functions.

 ## Installation Instructions
 1. Clone the repository, or copy the files in the src/include folder.
 These are the header files that make up the library.
 2. Ensure that you have downloaded boost and make note of the BOOST_ROOT directory (typically something like boost_1_81).

-## Visual Studio Setup
-Follow the instructions in WindowsInstructions.md to define a property sheet for mexing.
-Be sure to add the src/include folder to your include path.

-## Example Project - Integrate to an XZ Plane Crossing in the CR3BP
+## Example - Integrate to an XZ Plane Crossing in the CR3BP
+1. Create a new project in Visual Studio.
+2. Add property sheet to the project (see Installation Instructions)
+3.

 # Pitfalls
 ## BOOST vs. MATLAB Error Tolerancing